zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 As a matter of policy we do not support `none` authentication for any socket address type other than:
  - AF_UNIX sockets
-Any such connect string is declined by the client library (and Arti would reject such an authentication attempt).
+Any such connect point is declined by the client library (and Arti would reject such an authentication attempt).

 > (We may describe other types in the future.)